 Our policing crisis runs deep, it runs wide in the number of issues it contains and their origins, but one thing is clear: it starts at the very top.

-The killing of Nathaniel Julius outside his home in Eldorado Park on August 26, allegedly by a police officer who shot the teenager in the head and chest, has sparked anger in the country.
+The killing of Nathaniel Julies outside his home in Eldorado Park on August 26, allegedly by a police officer who shot the teenager in the head and chest, has sparked anger in the country.
 Not only was the teenager unarmed, he was also living with Down syndrome.
 Because his ability to communicate was limited, he was unable to respond to officers’ questions.

 This is all relevant to his death because the South African Police Service (SAPS) and the premier of Gauteng, David Makhura, have since claimed that Julius was killed during a confrontation between police officers and gang members.
 It is true that gang violence is rife in Eldorado Park, a suburb south of Johannesburg, but this official explanation is in direct contradiction to witness accounts of the incident.

-Neighbours say that Julius had gone to a shop to buy food and that there was no gang shooting or violent activity at the time he was shot.
-Furthermore, witnesses allege that the police officers bundled Julius into the back of their van and took him to Baragwanath Hospital where he died.
+Neighbours say that Julies had gone to a shop to buy food and that there was no gang shooting or violent activity at the time he was shot.
+Furthermore, witnesses allege that the police officers bundled Julies into the back of their van and took him to Baragwanath Hospital where he died.
 Makhura has asked for patience from Eldorado Park residents while the police watchdog and oversight authority, the Independent Police Investigative Directorate (Ipid), investigates the incident.

-The explanation from police officials and Makhura mentions no arrests from the confrontation between police and Julius, or any other gang member(s) as alleged.
+The explanation from police officials and Makhura mentions no arrests from the confrontation between police and Julies, or any other gang member(s) as alleged.
 There are also no arrests mentioned from any preceding or subsequent police action immediately after the shooting.

 What we do know for sure is that the SAPS kills three times more people per capita than police in the United States do.